Grüezi, welcome into my artistic research

 Phase 8: April 2026

-As I shifted more clearly into the role of choreographer, I became interested in what it means to be a spectator of my own choreography.
+As I shifted more clearly into the role of choreographer, I became interested in what it means to become a spectator of my own choreography.
 Until then, I had mainly experienced Like Me from inside my own body or through video analysis.
-Transmitting the solo to other dancers allowed me to observe how the material changes when it is carried by another body, and how embodied identity is reshaped through repetition and the gaze of others.
+Transmitting the solo to other dancers allowed me to observe how the material changes when it is carried by another body, and how embodied identity is reshaped through repetition and through the gaze of others.
 It also became a way to use the choreography as a tool to go deeper into my artistic questions around visibility, objectification, and transformation.
-During this phase, Sara Ahmed’s The Cultural Politics of Emotion helped me think about how emotions circulate between performer, spectator, and the imagined gaze of the audience.
-Her writing made me understand repetition not only as choreographic structure, but as something that produces emotional states.
-This connects to Elizabeth Dempster’s writing on shame, where feeling becomes social rather than purely personal.
-Through this, I began to ask how the transmission of a solo across different bodies can reveal shifts between humanisation, objectification, and dehumanisation, and how the female body can carry memory, projection, and lived experience at the same time.

 14.06.2026 – Romane Ruggerio